Femi-tech/Solidity_Crowdfund/README.md

 ![Crowdfund](./image/Crowdfund.jpg)

-## This contract provide you a platform to raise fund by crowfinding on Ethereum platform.
-You can follow crowfinding procedure step by step as belowed.
+## This contract provide the ability to crowdfund using the Ethereum platform.

 You will need to create an ERC20 token that will be minted through a `Crowdsale` contract that you can leverage from the OpenZeppelin Solidity library.